swimming pool installation in Mexico City

 Mexico City Shows the Way to Solar Obligations in Central America

 Larger flat plate collector systems are gaining momentum in Mexico city, thanks to a Environmental Norm which makes solar water heaters mandatory.
 The photo shows a 144 m2 collector field of a public swimming pool in the district of Miguel Hidalgo in Mexico City.
 Quelle: GTZ / Foto: Marco A. Lemus

 The almost 9 million inhabitants make Mexico City one of the ten most populated cities in the world.
 In April 2006 the city introduced an Environmental Norm that has been a ground-breaking achievement and sets an example for many major cities throughout the region and across the globe.
 The city government made it mandatory for new and totally refurbished facilities, (using hot water domestically, in kitchens and for washing and cleaning), to cover at least 30 % of their hot water demand through solar technology.
-The Environmental Norm is attached in Spanish.

 |City / country||Mexico City / Mexico|

 |Name||Environmental Norm NADF008-AMBT-2005 on the use of solar energy (see attached document)|